code4sac/trash-ai/README.md

 ### Project Summary

-Trash AI is a web application where users can upload photos of litter which will be labeled using computer vision to detect and categorize litter in the image by type.
+Trash AI is a web application where users can upload photos of litter, which will be labeled using computer vision to detect and categorize litter in the image by type.
 Early inspiration from [WADE AI](https://github.com/letsdoitworld/wade-ai) streamlined this development.
 Trash AI will enhance the abilities of researchers to quickly label trash in photos.

 #### Demo
 [![image](https://user-images.githubusercontent.com/26821843/188515526-33e1196b-6830-4187-8fe4-e68b2bd4019e.png)](https://youtu.be/HHrjUpQynUM)